Table of Contents

 Re-using and Sharing Needles for Injecting Drugs

 - Tattoos or Body Piercings: Tattoos or body piercings should always be done by a licensed professional whose equipment, including ink, is sterile.
 The US Centers for Disease Control and Prevention (CDC) recommends that instruments be used only once and then thrown away.
 Reusable instruments must be sterilized between uses.
-Using alcohol to clean instruments is not sufficient.
+Using alcohol to clean instruments is not enough.
 Proper sterilization involves having instruments steam sterilized, or autoclaved.

 Every sexual act (oral, anal, or vaginal) that involves sexual fluids has at least some risk.
 Barriers, such as condoms (male and female), dental dams (thin squares of latex), and latex gloves help reduce risk substantially.

 Unsafe sex (sex without condoms or barriers) puts you and/or your partner at risk for HIV or other sexually transmitted diseases (STDs).